 The F-1 student visa is issued for full-time study in the U.S. In order to apply for the F-1 visa, the prospective student must receive a Certificate of Eligibility for Nonimmigrant (F-1) Student Status, Form I-20 A-B. The immigration specialist in the Office of the General Counsel at Bucknell University is responsible for all immigrations matters related to F-1 and J-1 students.
 It is this office that verifies whether or not a student has demonstrated the ability to pay tuition and living expenses.

-- Send your enrollment deposit for $500USD, which will hold your place in the Class of 2017 and will be listed on your billing invoice as a credit.
+- Send your enrollment deposit for $500USD, which will hold your place in your class and will be listed on your billing invoice as a credit.

 - Make sure that your passport is up-to-date and renew it if it is going to expire within the next six months.